Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/asmref/asmref.rst

 This attribute provides the ability to include :term:`assemblies <assembly>` to each other.
-Included assembly will be rendered in the context of other assembly, it needs to have a valid :term:`markup <core>` to be properly rendered.
+Included assembly will be rendered in the context of other assembly, it needs to have a valid :term:`core markup <core>` to be properly rendered.
-Without a markup the included assembly cannot be presented as a page or page part.
+Without a :term:`core` the included assembly cannot be presented as a page or page part.

 .. warning::

-    For an assembly, that will be included, the :term:`markup <core>` should be specified.
+    For an assembly, that will be included, the :term:`core markup <core>` should be specified.
     Otherwise, this attribute will not be displayed, and the ηCMS will report an error.

 Attribute options